intel/dffml/docs/arch/alice/discussion/0000/index.md

 # [Volume 0: Architecting Alice: Preface](https://github.com/intel/dffml/discussions/1369#discussion-4023096)

-> Volume 0 is our planning for our tutorial series which will run from May 2022 to June 2023.
-Planned end date, last post for volume 1 ends there.)
+> Planning for our tutorial series which will run from May 2022 to June 2023.
+Planned end date, last post for volume 1 ends there.
+Volume 0 will be updated frequently throughout.
+It is our ADRs and our plans and will be a living document and contributable to by all.

 ## Engineering Logs